How to Sell Your Car Fast in Colombia Without Scammers

 ❓ How long does it take to sell a used car in Colombia?

-It depends on the model, price and condition.
-A popular well-priced car (Chevrolet Sail, Renault Logan, Kia Picanto) can sell between 1 and 3 weeks.
-Niche, luxury or overpriced cars can stay on the market for months.
+It depends on the model, price, and condition.
+A popular, well-priced car (Chevrolet Sail, Renault Logan, Kia Picanto) can sell in 1 to 3 weeks.
+Niche, luxury, or overpriced cars can stay on the market for months.
 Posting on multiple platforms simultaneously and responding to messages quickly significantly shortens the time.

 ❓ What documents do I need to do the transfer?

-From the seller: title card and ID.
-The buyer needs an ID and, in some municipalities, a tax clearance certificate from the previous owner.
-Exact requirements vary by city — check the local traffic department's website.
+From the seller: property card and ID.
+The buyer needs an ID and, in some municipalities, a tax clearance certificate (paz y salvo) for property taxes from the previous owner.
+The exact requirements vary by city — check the local traffic secretariat's website.

-❓ Can I sell a car with expired SOAT?
+❓ Can I sell a car with an expired SOAT?

-Yes, there's no legal impediment to making the sale with expired SOAT.
+Yes, there is no legal impediment to making the sale with an expired SOAT.
 But the car cannot legally circulate until the new owner renews it.
-Many buyers will use this as an argument to lower the price — if you want to avoid that negotiation, renew it before posting.
+Many buyers will use it as an argument to lower the price — if you want to avoid that haggling, renew it before posting.

 ❓ Is it safe to receive payment in cash?

-❓ What do I do if the buyer doesn't do the transfer after paying?
+❓ What do I do if the buyer does not do the transfer after paying?

-You have the signed purchase agreement with date and price.
-Contact them in writing (WhatsApp or email) reminding them of the obligation.
-If they don't respond, the Transportation Superintendency and traffic departments have mechanisms to file vehicle withdrawal.
-Consult a lawyer if the situation gets complicated — usually a formal letter resolves the issue.
+You have the sales contract signed with date and price.
+Communicate in writing (WhatsApp or email) reminding them of the obligation.
+If they do not respond, the Superintendency of Transportation and the traffic secretariats have mechanisms to file for the vehicle's withdrawal.
+Consult a lawyer if the situation gets complicated — generally, a formal letter solves the problem.

 Comments